qmac/nba-analysis/README.md

 **tiers**: clustering NBA players into tiers using the k-means clustering algorithm on advanced statistics

-Check out the [deployed web app] (http://nba-analysis.herokuapp.com/).

 Data
 -------------------
-All the data was scraped from the [NBA's publicly available stats] (http://stats.nba.com/)
+All the data was scraped from the [NBA's publicly available stats](http://stats.nba.com/)

 Getting Started